DannyCymru/QT_Calculator/README.md

 Version 2
 ---------

 Version 2 is my second attempt at making a GUI calculator.
 It was created mainly for an assignment I had in my Event Driven Program class in college.
-Hence why it has a random timer to clear the result label and the unnecessary save function.
+Because of this I had to add some features that may appear slightly unnecessary for this type of application.

 To Do List
 ----------

 -[x] Completed Task -[ ] Incomplete Task

--[] Add a form for "advanced view".
+-[x] Add a form for "advanced view".

 -[] Add more advanced mathematical operations

--[] Add conversion to binary, hex, octal.
+-[x] Add conversion to binary, hex, octal.

 -[] Add a help guide form, per my EDP classes specification